awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The type of trigger that's associated with the request\.

 **requestId \(read\-only, viewer request events only\)**
 An encrypted string that uniquely identifies a request\.
 The `requestId` value also appears in CloudFront access logs as `x-edge-request-id`\.
-For more information, see [Access Logs](AccessLogs.md) and [Web Distribution Log File Format](AccessLogs.md#BasicDistributionFileFormat)\.
+For more information, see [Configuring and Using Access Logs](AccessLogs.md) and [Web Distribution Log File Format](AccessLogs.md#BasicDistributionFileFormat)\.

 ***Request Values \- General***